 10 Energy Exchange

-A feedback loop with Make Noise Mimeophon and a beta test module, using CVilization as a matrix mixer.
+A feedback loop with Make Noise Mimeophon and Beads, using CVilization as a matrix mixer.
 As once voice it runs through Phonogene, a Bitwig Grid comb filter, Supermassive and Bitwig Transient Control; as a second it runs through Echo Cat.
 The full mix is through Runciter and Valhalla Vintage Verb.

 11 Awaken Carefully

-The first voice is VCFQ pings processed by Rings and a beta test module, mixed with the raw pings, through Echo Cat.
+The first voice is VCFQ pings processed by Rings and Beads, mixed with the raw pings, through Echo Cat.

 The second voice is ENOSC through Shelves and Angle Grinder bandpass filters, Mimeophon, E520 (Diffusion Flanger algo), Valhalla Delay, and Raum (on just higher frequencies).